Contact Us

 The core preparation phase typically requires 14-16 weeks for mature OBE framework development, CO-PO matrix creation, and SAR drafting.
 After SAR submission on the NBA portal, NBA takes 4-8 weeks to schedule the expert committee visit (Tier-2).
 The visit itself is 2 days.
 Post-visit, NBA typically notifies accreditation status within 2-4 weeks.
 Total timeline from gap analysis to accreditation outcome: 5-7 months.
 However, if your institution lacks OBE infrastructure, additional 2-3 months may be needed for foundational setup.
 RAYSolute's 16-week program compresses this timeline by providing structured planning, expert guidance, and quality assurance.

 The Washington Accord is an international agreement (50+ countries) recognizing the substantial equivalence of engineering degree programs.
 Graduates from Washington Accord-accredited programs can seek engineering licensure or employment in other signatory countries without re-assessment or additional qualification exams.
 NBA membership in the Washington Accord means NBA-accredited B.Tech programs are automatically recognized as meeting global standards.
-This creates seamless international mobility for your graduates—they can work as engineers in the USA, UK, Australia, Canada, Singapore, and other signatory nations.
+This creates seamless international mobility for your graduates, they can work as engineers in the USA, UK, Australia, Canada, Singapore, and other signatory nations.
 This is a major competitive advantage for institutional reputation and graduate career prospects.

 As of 2026, approximately 350-400 engineering programs across 120+ institutions in India hold NBA accreditation.
 This represents roughly 35-40% of AICTE-approved engineering programs.
 However, among top-tier institutions (IITs, NITs, and deemed universities), NBA accreditation penetration exceeds 90%.
 Private engineering colleges have lower adoption rates.
-The trend is accelerating—NBA targets 70% accreditation coverage by 2030.
+The trend is accelerating, NBA targets 70% accreditation coverage by 2030.
 Non-accredited institutions increasingly face competitive disadvantage in admissions, placements, and government funding.
 For new institutions seeking quality benchmarking and existing colleges aiming competitive differentiation, NBA accreditation is increasingly essential.

 NBA is program-level accreditation (evaluates specific engineering, MBA, pharmacy programs) focusing on curriculum, learning outcomes, graduate competencies, and employment/further study outcomes.
 NAAC is institution-level accreditation evaluating overall institutional quality, governance, research, community engagement, and impact across all programs and functions.
 NBA is discipline-specific and technical-education focused; NAAC is broader and institution-wide.
-An engineering college can have NAAC A rating overall yet lack NBA accreditation for individual programs—both are distinct quality markers.
+An engineering college can have NAAC A rating overall yet lack NBA accreditation for individual programs, both are distinct quality markers.
 Many strong institutions pursue both: NAAC for institutional credibility and NBA for program-specific technical quality and international recognition.
 RAYSolute advises institutions to pursue NBA for engineering programs and NAAC for overall institutional standing simultaneously.

 Yes.
 NBA accreditation is valid for 3 years (first accreditation or renewal after expert re-evaluation).
 If a college fails to apply for renewal before expiry, accreditation lapses.
 Additionally, if during the renewal visit, the program no longer meets 60% of criteria threshold, re-accreditation is denied.
-Consequences of losing accreditation include: loss of Washington Accord recognition, reduced NIRF ranking (lower graduation outcomes score), student perception decline (78% prefer accredited programs), reduced placement outcomes (employers value NBA credibility), exclusion from government schemes like TEQIP/RUSA prioritization, and competitive disadvantage vs. accredited competitors.
+Consequences of losing accreditation include: loss of Washington Accord recognition, reduced NIRF ranking (lower graduation outcomes score), student perception decline, reduced placement outcomes (employers value NBA credibility), exclusion from government schemes like TEQIP/RUSA prioritization, and competitive disadvantage vs. accredited competitors.
 Some students may switch to accredited colleges if your program loses accreditation.
 Therefore, maintaining continuous quality improvement and regular accreditation renewal is critical for institutional competitiveness and sustainability.

 Achieve NBA Accreditation With India's Education Specialists